 A content upgrade is a lead magnet created specifically to complement a single piece of content (like a blog post, for example).
 Because the lead magnet is highly relevant to the piece of content where it is promoted, the conversion rate can be quite high.
 You may have noticed that we included a content upgrade at the beginning of this article.
 In case you missed it, here it is again:

-When you click on this image, an opt-in form will appear.
 When you enter your email address, you will receive the content upgrade for this article (our Email List Building Checklist), adding you to Thinkific’s newsletter in the process.

 It takes more work to create a separate lead magnet for different articles on your blog, but the increase in sign-ups to your email list make it worth the effort.